V-Sekai/manuals/docs/decisions/20210523-retarget-motion-for-vrm-type-models.md

 ### Conversion Process

-- have a rigged, T-Pose humanoid avatar
+- Have a rigged, T-Pose humanoid avatar
-- start a new scene?
+- Start a new scene?
     - Under the Scene Settings property panel, set Frame Rate to 30 fps
     - (or you may want to match your .mp4 frame rate used during capture)
-- import your avatar model
+- Import your avatar model
     - if using a VRM avatar, be sure to use Import VRM (otherwise, retargeting may not work!)
-- import the generated BVH.
+- Import the generated BVH.
 In the Animation section, enable the following options
     - [x] Scale FPS
     - [x] Scene Duration
-- use the Pose Transfer tab (vertical tab part of the "N" options panel?)
+- Use the Pose Transfer tab (vertical tab part of the "N" options panel?)
     - Source: the imported BVH armature
     - Target: the imported avatar armature
     - Click the Rebuild Bone List